zephyrr/FastLEDPainter/znotes.md

 I believe that each Brush would each overwrite a given pixel if there were multiple brushes passing the same pixel, last wins.

 The Canvas.transfer() method adds the converted HSV -> RGB values to the existing FastLED pixel array elements, after clearing the latter each cycle.
-More than one Canvas could be transferred after clearing the FastLED array after one clearing.
+More than one Canvas could be transferred after clearing the FastLED array once.
 This uses wrap-around addition, but the NeoPixel version (same author) seems to do manually implemented saturated addition.